mattallty/Caporal.js/README.md

 > including help generation, colored output, verbosity control, custom logger, coercion
 > and casting, typos suggestions, and auto-complete for bash/zsh/fish.

+# Install

+Simply add Caporal as a dependency:

+    npm install caporal --save

+    // Or if you are using yarn (https://yarnpkg.com/lang/en/) yarn add caporal --save

 ## Glossary